sunny-aguilar/py-git-course/README.md

 ## Git Commands
 > git diff <file>

-Use this command to see changes in a file
+- Use this command to see changes in a file
+- ++ shows new additions
+- -- shows replacements/removal
+> git log
+- view commits
+- -p flag: see specific changes made in commits
+- --stat see meta info on commits